kamigaito/SLAHAN/share/README.md

 ### Filtering for the Human Evaluation

 To remove ambiguous sentences, we filtered out following pairs:
-- Sentence and its compression is same.
+- Sentence and its compression are the same.
 - Including double quotations in the sentence.
 - The sentence includes a word its all characters are capitalized.
 - Depend on other sentences.